Case No. 2:18-cv-09490-SVW-PJWx (C.D. Cal.)

 Class Counsel will represent you and others in the Settlement Class.
 You will not be charged for these lawyers.
 If you want to be represented by your own lawyer, you may hire one at your own expense.Back To Top

-Class Counsel intends to request up to $285,000 for attorneys’ fees and reimbursement of their expenses incurred in connection with this case.
+The Court authorized $192,500 for attorneys’ fees and $6,727.69 for expenses incurred in connection with this case.
 The fees and expenses awarded by the Court will be paid separately from the Cash Settlement Amount (as defined in the Settlement Agreement).
-The Court will ultimately determine the amount of fees and expenses to award.
-Any amount of fees and expenses that the Court awards in an amount less than $285,000 will be added to the Cash Settlement Amount and be distributed to the Settlement Class, subject to Court approval.
-Class Counsel will also request service awards of up to $5,000 for each Class Representative to be paid from the Cash Settlement Amount for their service to the entire Settlement Class.Back To Top
+As the awarded fees and expenses that the Court granted were in an amount less than the requested $285,000, an additional $85,772.31 will be added to the Cash Settlement Amount and be distributed to the Settlement Class.
+Class Counsel also requested and was granted service awards of $5,000 for each Class Representative to be paid from the Cash Settlement Amount for their service to the entire Settlement Class.Back To Top

 Objecting is telling the Court that you do not like something about the Settlement.
-You can object to the Settlement only if you do not exclude yourself from the Settlement.
-Excluding yourself from the Settlement is telling the Court that you don’t want to be part of the Settlement.
-If you exclude yourself from the Settlement, you have no basis to object to the Settlement because it no longer affects you.Back To Top
+You could have objected to the Settlement only if you did not exclude yourself from the Settlement.
+Excluding yourself from the Settlement was telling the Court that you didn’t want to be part of the Settlement.
+If you excluded yourself from the Settlement, you had no basis to object to the Settlement because it no longer affected you.Back To Top

-The Court will hold the Final Approval Hearing on April 6, 2020, at 1:30 pm, PST, at the United States District Court for Central District of California, located at the First Street Courthouse, 350 W. 1st Street, Courtroom 10A, 10th Floor, Los Angeles, California 90012.
-The hearing may be moved to a different date or time without additional notice, so it is a good idea to check this website for updates.
+The Court held the Final Approval Hearing on April 6, 2020, at 1:30 pm, PST, at the United States District Court for Central District of California, located at the First Street Courthouse, 350 W. 1st Street, Courtroom 10A, 10th Floor, Los Angeles, California 90012.

 You may view a copy of the Settlement Agreement, click here